jibrelnetwork/ethereum-qr-code/README.md

 ### 2. Invoke function of a contract

-That is done by using `"mode: "function"`.
+That is done by using `"mode: "contract_function"`.

 Example for the method `transfer` of `ERC20` token: